beameio/beame-sdk/README.md

 }
 testEncrypt("rbd3coggbrgbfhs5.x5lidev3ovw302bb.v1.d.beameio.net","beameio",null);
 ```
 * `Credential.decrypt(data)` - _decrypt session AES key and IV from input json string with specific key-value pairs, with local RSA private key; entity that data was encrypted for, is specified in appropriate field in provided data.
-The function returns decrypted data.
+The function returns object containing decrypted data.
 The operation will succeed, only if corresponding private key is found in local ~/.beame folder_
 ```
 function testDecrypt(encryptedData){
 	var Credential = beameSDK.Credential;